1924 Los Angeles pneumonic plague outbreak: November 1924

-On November 5, the plague antiserum requested by the Los Angeles County Hospital finally arrived, though it was only used on three patients.
+On November 5, the plague antiserum requested by the Los Angeles County Hospital finally arrived, though it was only used on three patients, was successfully used on only two patients, Raul Samarano and Mary Costello, and remained largely unused for the rest of the outbreak.
+However, there were doubts on the effectiveness of the serum against pneumonic plague from reports.
+There was mention of the use mercurochrome as a therapeutic agent that aided in the subsequent recovery of two plague patients.
+Before the antiserum was used on Mary Costello, she endured intravenous injections of mercurochrome because it was believed that the compound was a way of sterilizing the body's infected blood and other maladies.
 By this time, everyone else who lived at 742 Clara Street died.
 Despite a piling death toll, the hospital continued falsifying or contorting information regarding the outbreak.
 A six-block quarantine was also imposed in Belvedere Gardens in response to two suspected plague deaths.

 By November 6, the death toll rose to 33 deaths (reported as 30 in local newspapers).
 That same day, El Heraldo de México became the first local newspaper to transparently report on the outbreak, revealing that the plague spread by rat fleas, not pneumonia, was its cause.
 The newspaper also refuted city officials' claims that the plague outbreak began on October 30.
 Consequently, the Port of Los Angeles began the eradication of all rats to avoid a quarantine and economic downturn.
 The Los Angeles government advised those in the Macy Street District not to congregate by or heed to the newspaper.

 On November 8, Los Angeles government and hospitals began the rollout of a vaccine.
 However, it would require the quarantined to leave the restricted area, meaning the vaccine was largely isolated to the sick.
 The plague vaccine at the time was also largely ineffective against the pneumonic plague, and in those who were vaccinated, the plague often progressed too far for the vaccine to be effective.